 In 2002, we changed our name to Disability Advocates of Kent County to more accurately describe the role we play in our community and to better define our geographic reach.
 Throughout our thirty-six year history, we have maintained our status as a federally and state-recognized "center for independent living", as defined in the Rehabilitation Act.

-One key fact about us is that "we are who we serve."
-Over 50% of our board, staff, and volunteers always have been--and always will be--people with disabilities.
+It is important to note that "we are who we serve."
+Over 50% of our board, staff, and volunteers always have been - and always will be – individuals living with a disability.
 We are a dynamic collection of people supporting people with disabilities in achieving their independent living goals and working toward an accessible and inclusive community for all.

 Disability Advocates of Kent County (DAKC) is a Center for Independent Living ‑ The term "center for independent living" means a consumer‑controlled, community‑based, cross‑disability, nonresidential private nonprofit agency that is designed and operated within a local community by individuals with disabilities and provides an array of independent living services.